Burbank Theatre: History

-Burbank Theatre, a project of the same David Burbank the city is named after, was designed by Robert Brown Young and opened in 1893, with construction starting six years prior.
-In 1900, Oliver Morosco leased the theater and renamed it Morosco's Burbank Theatre.
-The theater, which sat 1027, was considered one of the major theaters in Los Angeles around this time, but it was also a financial failure until Morosco took over.
+Burbank Theatre, a project of the same David Burbank the San Fernando Valley city of Burbank is named after, was designed by Robert Brown Young.
+Construction began in 1886, with the theatre opening in 1893.
+Oliver Morosco leased the theater in 1900 and renamed it Morosco's Burbank Theatre.
+The theater, with seating for 1,027, was considered one of the major venues in Los Angeles around this time, but was a financial failure until Morosco took it over.

-In 1915, the theater was remodeled into a movie theater.
+In 1915, the building was remodeled into a movie theater.
 By 1917, it was named Pelton's Burbank and was home to the New Burbank Musical Comedy Company.
 By 1921, the theater had been renamed again, this time to Gore's Burbank.
 In 1937, the theater was redesigned in the Art Deco style and began showing newsreels.
 By the 1940s, the theater was showing movies and hosting burlesque.
 From the 1950s onward, the theater was known as Burbank Burlesque Theatre, Burbank Follies, and New Follies.

 The theater was demolished in 1973 or March 1974.